 What We Do…

-The Good Works Trust Food Security Hub supports vulnerable and hard to reach whanau by offering a Hand Up rather than a handout.
-Transitioning whanau from dependence on food parcels into having agency over their food supply - tino rangitiratanga.
+The Good Works Trust Food Security Hub supports vulnerable and hard to reach whanau by offering a “Hand Up” rather than a handout.
+Transitioning whanau from dependence on food parcels towards agency over their food supply - tino rangitiratanga.
 Improving mana and self reliance.

 Our hub provides crisis and emergency food parcels, operates a Social Supermarket, an annual Christmas Shopping program for vulnerable whanau - thanks to the generosity of the Lion Foundation, 60 school lunch kits a week to whanau across 8 North Shore schools not eligible for government funded lunches, and distributes resources to other community groups and organisations across the North Shore.